LANtastic

-LANtastic is a peer-to-peer local area network (LAN) operating system for DOS and Microsoft Windows (and formerly OS/2).
+LANtastic was a peer-to-peer local area network (LAN) operating system for DOS and Microsoft Windows (and formerly OS/2).
 The New York Times described the network, which permits machines to function both as servers and as workstations, as allowing computers, "to share printers and other devices."

 InformationWeek pointed out that "these peer-to-peer networking solutions, such as Webcorp's Web and Artisoft's LANtastic, definitely aren't powerful, but they can act as 'starter' local area networks" yet added that even Fortune-sized companies find them useful.

 LANtastic supports Ethernet, ARCNET and Token Ring adapters as well as its original twisted-pair adapter at 2 Mbit/s.